Portuguese Romanesque architecture: Towers and fortified houses

 Tower of Metelos from the early 13th century.

 Barbosa Tower-House in Penafiel.
 One of the oldest "domus fortis", believed to have been built in the 9th century.

 Vilar Tower in Lousada, 13th century.

 Lapela Tower in Monção (12th century).
 Once belonged to a castle from which it is the only surviving structure.

 Laranjais Tower-House in Guimarães.
 11th-century tower and main building remodelled in the 16th and 17th centuries.

 Alcofra Tower in Vouzela, early 12th century.

 Azevedo Tower-House, in Braga (13th century).
 Nowadays, like many manors, is a rural-tourism guest house.

-Pinheiro fortress-house, built by late 14th and early 15h centuries still, near Guimarães.

 Bridges

 Lagoncinha Bridge over the Ave River, built in the 12th century on the road between Braga and Porto.

 Construction activity of bridges during the Middle Ages is directly related to the need of restoring the old Roman road system that was already obsolete, in order to develop new connections and boost trading.
 Since the end of the 11th century that need was so urgent that building bridges and restoring the paveways were activities that started to be considered as pious.
 São Gonçalo of Amarante and São Lourenço Mendes, sponsors of the construction of Amarante and Cavês bridges, respectively, were called saints by popular acclamation, such as Saint Benizet of Avignon (France) or Sán Domingos da Calçada (La Rioja (Spain)), showing how much this phenomenon of bridge and road construction were considered extremely important elsewhere in Europe.

 In the will of monarchs, noblemen and clergymen there are many references to donations for building bridges, King D.Afonso Henriques (1109–1185) himself contributed to the construction of Coimbra, Ave and Piares (Douro river) bridges.

 The stonemasons of the Romanesque period were more careful about the structural design and maintenance of bridges than their previous Roman counterparts, and looked for more solid grounds to build them, and because of that, according to Carlos Alberto Ferreira de Almeida, medieval bridges resisted better against the danger of floodings and the test of time.

 Romanesque bridges present large arches whose height had to be balanced with the use of abutments at each end by transferring the weight of the bridge and its loads partially into a horizontal thrust restrained by the abutments at either side.
 Bridge builders also improved on the Roman structures by using narrower piers, thinner arch barrels and lower span-rise ratios.

 Examples of these are the bridges of Lagoncinha (12th century), over the Ave River, with six arches, Prado bridge over the Cávado River (11th century), with nine arches and Cavês bridge over the Tâmega River (13th century).

 Bridge building deeply shaped the Portuguese medieval landscape.
 Among the Romanesque civil architecture and by the economical and technical means used for their construction, the building of bridges had the most impact in everyday life, benefiting communication between people.